 The Rocklin Unified School District's Retiree Health Care Plan (Plan) is a single-employer defined benefit postemployment health care plan that covers eligible retired employees of the District.
-The Plan, which is administered by the District, allows employees who retire and meet retirement eligibility requirements under one of the District's retirement plan to continue medical, dental and life insurance coverage as a participant in the District's plan.
+The Plan, which is administered by the District, allows employees who retire and meet retirement eligibility requirements under one of the District's retirement plans to continue medical, dental and life insurance coverage as a participant in the District's plan.
 The District's Governing Board has the authority to establish or amend the benefit terms offered by the Plan.
 The District's Governing Board also retains the authority to establish the requirements for paying the Plan benefits as they come due.
-During the year ended June 30, 2006, the District signed an irrevocable trust (the Trust) agreement and began accumulating funds in the Retiree Benefits Fund.
-The District's superintendent or designee is acting as the Trust administrator, the Rocklin Board of Trustees (the Board) has been designated as the trustee and fiduciary, and the Placer County Treasurer-Tax Collector is serving as the custodial agent.
+The District established an irrevocable trust under the California Employer's Retiree Benefit Trust Program (CERBT) to prefund the costs of other postemployment benefits.
+The funds in the CERBT are held in trust and will be administered by the California Public Employees' Retirement System (CalPERS) as an agent multiple-employer plan.
+Benefit provisions are established and may be amended by District labor agreements which are approved by the Board of Education however this is for a closed group of retirees.
+The District's contributions to the irrevocable trust is included in the CERBT, which is included in the CalPERS CAFR.
+Copies of the CalPERS' CAFR may be obtained from the CalPERS Executive Office - 400 P Street - Sacramento, CA 95814.